TritonDataCenter/triton-cmon/docs/INSTALLING.md

       evaluation_interval: 8s
       # scrape_timeout is set to the global default 10s

-    ## Note: you can create multiple stanzas starting with "job_name"
+    ## You can create multiple stanzas starting with "job_name"
     scrape_configs:
     * job_name: triton
       scheme: https